canonical/oci-factory/IMAGE_MAINTAINER_AGREEMENT.md

   - the contact information of the recipients who are getting current notifications;

 To disable security monitoring for **specific tags** of an Ubuntu Rock, the Maintainer must:
-- populate the table under the "Deprecated channels & tags" section in the Rock description.
+- populate the table under the "Deprecated channels & tags" section in the rock description.

 In this table, the values under `Track` are used as a filter.
 As an example, the (now deprecated) [ubuntu/cortex](https://hub.docker.com/r/ubuntu/cortex) includes a deprecated track of ~~`1.10-21.10`~~.
 Tags with this track in their name such as:
 - `1.10-21.10_edge`